 The instructor’s observations in the classroom are invaluable to appropriate referrals to Services for Students with Disabilities.
 Faculty are encouraged to contact the Associate Director to consult about a student, determine whether a referral is warranted, and how to make the referral.

-If there is a student in your course who has been approved for alternative testing accommodations, you will find a link to submit an Alternative Testing Agreement at the bottom of the ADA/504 Accommodations Notification email.
+If there is a student in your course who has been approved for alternative testing accommodations, you will be asked to submit an Alternative Testing Agreement for your course.
+You will find a link to submit an Alternative Testing Agreement at the bottom of the ADA/504 Accommodations Notification email.
+(An Alternative Testing Agreement template is available for easy viewing here.)
+Please note that the agreement will be for your course, not for an individual student.

 Alternative Testing Quick Tips for Faculty:

-- The Center for Academic Success is available to provide alternative testing accommodations for approved students during regular business hours: Monday – Friday, 8 AM – 5 PM.
+- The CAS is available to provide alternative testing accommodations for approved students during regular business hours: Monday – Friday, 8 AM – 5 PM.

 - You are not required to submit more than one Alternative Testing Agreement per course section; the Alternative Testing Agreement you submit will be applied automatically to all eligible students in that course section and can be copied to multiple courses or sections at your request.